deutranium/Algorithms/CONTRIBUTING.md

 It is preferred to have at least one testcase within the code instead of getting the input, and its output being printed by calling the function like `print(funName(arr,x))` etc.

 ### Stylistic guidelines:
-- Ensure that the code is properly intended
+- Ensure that the code is properly indented
-- Preferably have some (not oo many) comments to describe the logic
+- Preferably have some (not too many) comments to describe the logic